02 May 21 Facts you (probably) didn’t know about Edinburgh

 13. A snippet of Edinburgh appears in the popular game, Grand Theft Auto: San Andreas.
 Forth Road Bridge and Forth Rail Bridge in Queensferry, Edinburgh are both seen in the game.

 14. In the 17th Century, Edinburgh “found” a cure for baldness by rubbing the burnt ashes of dove’s droppings on their head.
 It didn’t work, but was worth a try and very popular at the time.

-15. Although Rose Street is now brimming with pubs in the 18th century it was home to over 100 brothels and it is widely thought this is how it got the name Rose Street, however, it is more likely it was name in association with the English who had moved into the area.
+15. Although Rose Street is now brimming with pubs in the 18th century it was home to over 100 brothels and it is widely thought this is how it got the name Rose Street, however, it is more likely it was named in association with the English who had moved into the area.
 Just as Thistle Street was named after the Scottish national symbol.

-16. There are many statues dedicated to famous animals and people throughout Edinburgh; but look a little closer and you will see that all of these statues are either men or animals.
-In fact only one female statue stands in Edinburgh and that is Queen Victoria at the foot of Leith walk.
+16. There are many statues dedicated to famous animals and people throughout Edinburgh, but look a little closer and you will see that all of these statues are either men or animals.
+In fact, only one female statue stands in Edinburgh and that is Queen Victoria at the foot of Leith Walk.

 17. Edinburgh castle was once home to an Elephant.
 Brought back from Sri Lanka, the elephant became the regimental mascot and developed a taste for beer whilst living at the castle.

 18. Edinburgh Zoo is the only zoo in the UK that houses Koalas and Giant Pandas!

 19. Calton Hill is home to a half-finished Athenian inspired monument that was only half finished before the funding for it dried up.
 Since the 1820’s it has been only half built and is now dubbed “Edinburgh’s shame”. this doesn’t stop it from being a popular destination for tourists though.